ben-tkt/Building-Clustering-Models/README.md

-# Building Clustering Models to study unstructured data
+# Building and Tuning Deep Learning Models in Titanic
 This project is in response to the Titanic Machine Learning Project from [Kaggle](https://www.kaggle.com/competitions/titanic/overview).
 I highly recommend anyone who had just started out with machine learning to try out the project.
 My codes are well commented and structured, so it should be easy to follow my thought patterns as I work through the project.
+I achieved an accuracy score of 82% on validation data, with 77% accuracy on unseen data.

 ## 🎯 My Objectives
 * To share my work